Awards ceremony

 An awards ceremony is a type of ceremony where awards are given out.
 The ceremony may be arranged by a government organization, a society, a school, a trade association or even a company that specializes in running awards ceremonies.
 Typically a master of ceremonies presents award winners, speaks to the audience, entertains people, and generally keeps the ceremony moving.

 Ancient Greece

 The Ancient Greeks held annual competitions for tragedy and comedy, financed by the wealthiest citizens.

 Awards were given out for best play, best producer and best actor.

 In the early Olympic Games there were two awards ceremonies.

-After each event the judges gave palm branches to the winners.
+After each event the judges awarded palm branches to the winners.

-On the last day of the games all the event winners were announced, and were crowned with olive garlands.
+On the last day of the games all the event winners were announced, and crowned with olive garlands.

 No medals were given, and only the winner was announced, since the runners-up were not considered significant.

 It was not unusual for the athletes to risk heavy fines and to bribe the judges to be declared winners.